siciarek/lgca/README.md

 * To start/stop the application just press the *space button*.
 * To reset app to the initial state press the *S button*.
-* To quit the app pres *ESC button* or window quit icon.
+* To quit the app pres *ESC button* or quit the window.